-Some of the world’s oldest seed grinding stones dating back to 30,000 BCE and earlier, plentiful harvests as far as the eye can see and rolling pastures of green straight out of a golf course.
+Some of the world’s oldest seed grinding stones dating back to 30,000 BCE and even earlier, plentiful harvests as far as the eye can see and rolling pastures of green straight out of a golf course.
 An idyllic image bringing up the idea of an ancient civilisation straight out of the cradle of civilisation.
 But this isn’t some distant people and land.
-This is an Australian story, one of indigenous agriculture right here in Australia – one of the oldest stories of agriculture and baking anywhere in the world.
-This article is inspired by and draws on the work of Bruce Pascoe, we highly encourage you to read his various works!
+This is an Australian story, one of Indigenous agriculture right here in Australia; one of the oldest stories of agriculture and baking anywhere in the world.
+This article is inspired by and draws on the work of Bruce Pascoe as a summary and extension, we highly encourage you to read his various works!

 Archaeological evidence from what’s thought to be the world’s oldest known seed-grinding stones, and an ancient hearth (fireplace) tells us people here were also harvesting, grinding and cooking plant foods like fruit seeds, yams, and Pandanus nuts.

 When Europeans first painted the Australian landscape it was and is still claimed to be romanticised.
-However, in recent books unearthing old writings of early explorers the idea of a green, rolling ‘gentleman’s garden‘ (seen below) is one not of romanticism but of reality.
-Moreover, the Indigenous people were regarded by the European settlers as having a sophisticated and adept use of plants and animals in ways that would sustain large populations.
+However, in recent books unearthing old writings of early explorers the idea of a green, rolling ‘gentleman’s garden‘, as depicted in Jospeph Lycett’s paintings (viewable at the National Library of Australia) is one not of romanticism but of reality.
+Moreover, the Indigenous people were regarded by the European settlers as having a sophisticated and adept use of plants and animals in ways that would sustain large populations, as we’ll explore in more detail later in this post.

 Completely understandably, the newcomers from England brought with them animals and plants they new how to cultivate and species they knew were edible.
 Yet it is quite clear that the conditions in England – the soil, the weather, the age of the earth, are so very different to the soils and climate in Australia.
 The land management techniques, intensive cultivation and plant species did not suit the fragile and extremely old soils of the landscape.